 It’s not easy to lead a successful meeting.
 No one ever said it was.
 Success begins with clear thinking and understanding how to avoid the five most common problems with meetings.

-Suggestions on How To Deal with a Meeting Problem Offered Up by Other Facilitators
+Suggestions on How To Deal with Other Meeting Problems by Facilitators

 Dealing with a Meeting Problem #6: “They’re all Priority One!”